 Around the 15th anniversary of confronting my abuser, he proved he was still a threat.
 In 1997, I confronted my abuser and he said he didn’t know if I even knew he’d been molesting me in my sleep.
 He asked me how much I knew.
 I said I knew it happened “at least twice.”
-He said he only acted twice.
-I knew this was a lie, but I wanted to believe he was sorry.
+I meant two car trips.
+It was really more than “two incidents.”
+But before I could clarify, he hurriedly said he only acted twice.
+I was disappointed.
+I knew he was this was a lie, but I wanted to believe he was sorry.
 I wanted to forgive him.
 I listened to my community who assured me they “prayed” with him, that he was sorry, and that it was a “one-time mistake.”
 (I didn’t even attempt to correct that incorrect claim.)

 I had lived my life with only momentary flashbacks–occasional, recurring nightmares of being trapped and having my abuser’s hand hovering over me.
 My sleep would forever be disturbed, but otherwise, the remnants were reduced to cringing whenever someone accidentally brushed against me in a crowded space, my husband’s dealing with my sudden anger over any slight, unexpected physical contact, my giving side hugs as to avoid direct bodily contact with others, and my difficulties getting close to, opening up with, or trusting other people.